gabcamilo/100-days-of-code/log.md

 **Today's Progress**: Today, I couldn't spend as much time as I'd like coding but worked on the multiplayer game.

 **Thoughts:**:  I'm very excited to finish it.
 Already learned a lot.

+## Day 7: April 25, 2020

+**Today's Progress**: Created modules from the functions previously implemented on the multiplayer game.
+Also, learned a little about the history of modules.

+**Thoughts:**:  I had never used modules in front-end without any framework.
+It was an interesting approach and now I'm more aware of the perks of using it.